 I always start my morning with plain water.
 What about You?

 Health Gurus recommends starting the day with water or water with lemon.
 I think water is essential for preventing dehydration and to transport oxygen throughout our cells.
-There is no doubt that we need to drink more water.

 3. Get the best nutrition